raspberrypilearning/the-all-seeing-pi/worksheet2.md

 1. Create a subfolder within your `allseeingpi` folder called `overlays` and place your overlay images inside it.

 1. We will need some functions to be able to work with our overlays.
-If you would like to use our [pre-written overlay functions](code/overlay_functions.py), download a copy of the file and save it as `overlay_functions.py` in your `allseeingpi` directory.
+If you would like to use our [pre-written overlay functions](code/overlay_functions.py), download a copy of the file and save it as `overlay_functions.py` **making sure to save it in your `allseeingpi` directory where the `allseeingpi.py` script is also saved**.
 If you would like to see a full explanation of what these functions do, or you would prefer to write them yourself, head to the [overlay functions explanation page](worksheet3.md) to find out how to do this.

 1. Next to the other `import` statements in your program, add another one to import this file: